Stop the spread of Covid-19 by wearing a reusable mask when you’re out of the house.

-Where else to purchase reusable masks
+Where to buy reusable face masks in Singapore

 Olive Ankara’s putting their amazing cut off fabrics into great use by creating face masks that are reusable, washable and reversible with elastic bands.
 These fashionable pieces can be worn alone or with a surgical mask (slide it into the mask pocket!) for higher protection.
 What’s more, 10% of its revenue will be donated to local charities helping migrant workers and people in need in these dire times.
 Don’t fret if the masks are sold out as they are regularly stocked with new batches.

 Olive Ankara’s face masks, $19 each, purchase online.

 Jazz up your Covid look with cheery floral prints, tropical fruit motifs and locally-inspired prints of the Tiong Bahru estate and old school children games.
 The masks (kid and adult sizes available) are made of two layers of 100% cotton fabric and come with a pocket to insert filters.
 Each also comes with an elastic band cord and adjustable buckle.
 20% of the sales will be donated to various charities such as Transient Workers Count Too (TWC2) and a charity that focuses on rescuing and rehabilitating stray dogs.

 Wondering where to find face masks in Singapore?
 Hit up homebred label, Naina Nisa, for 3D masks clad in fun prints and patterns.
 The 100% cotton two-layer masks have pockets to insert your own filter for extra protection.
 Also available in kid and adult sizes.